• Skip to primary navigation

 Related: 32 Things to Do in Denver You Can’t Miss

-10. Ride a Scenic Holiday Train
+14. Ride a Scenic Holiday Train in Georgetown

 For a wintery wonderland without much effort, take a ride on the Georgetown Loop Railroad.
 Enjoy a ride with Santa at the helm as you make your way through a fun-filled light festival complete with synchronized music.